-"Rabbi Jochanan said, Wherever you find the greatness of the Holy One, blessed be He, there you find His humility."
+Rabbi Yochanan said, "Wherever you find the greatness of the Holy One, blessed be He, there you find His humility."
+(Megillah 31a).
 Greatness is humility, for God and for those who seek to walk in His ways.
 It is also the greatest single source of strength, for if we do not think about the "I," we cannot be injured by those who criticise or demean us.
 They are shooting at a target that no longer exists.

-What Behaalotecha is telling us through these three scenes in Moses' life is that we sometimes achieve humility only after a great psychological crisis.
+What Beha'alotecha is telling us through these three scenes in Moses' life is that we sometimes achieve humility only after a great psychological crisis.
 It is only after Moses had suffered a breakdown and prayed to die that we hear the words, "The man Moses was very humble, more so than anyone on earth."
-Suffering breaks through the carapace of the self, making us realise that what matters is not self regard but rather the part we play in a scheme altogether larger than we are.
+Suffering breaks through the carapace of the self, making us realise that what matters is not self-regard but rather the part we play in a scheme altogether larger than we are.
 Lehavdil, Brooks reminds us that Abraham Lincoln, who suffered from depression, emerged from the crisis of civil war with the sense that "Providence had taken control of his life, that he was a small instrument in a transcendent task."

-The right response to existential pain, he says, is not pleasure but holiness, by which he means, "seeing the pain as part of a moral narrative and trying to redeem something bad by turning it into something sacred, some act of sacrificial service that will put oneself in fraternity with the wider community and with eternal moral demands."
-This, for me, was epitomized by the parents of the three Israeli teenagers killed last summer, who responded to their loss by creating a series of awards for those who have done most to enhance the unity of the Jewish people - turning their pain outward, and using it to help heal other wounds within the nation.
+The right response to existential pain, Brooks says, is not pleasure but holiness, by which he means, "seeing the pain as part of a moral narrative and trying to redeem something bad by turning it into something sacred, some act of sacrificial service that will put oneself in fraternity with the wider community and with eternal moral demands."
+This, for me, was epitomised by the parents of the three Israeli teenagers killed in the summer of 2014, who responded to their loss by creating a series of awards for those who have done most to enhance the unity of the Jewish people - turning their pain outward, and using it to help heal other wounds within the nation.

-Crisis, failure, loss or pain can move us from Adam I to Adam II, from self- to other-directedness, from mastery to service, and from the vulnerability of the "I" to the humility that "reminds you that you are not the centre of the universe," but rather that "you serve a larger order."
-5
+Crisis, failure, loss, or pain can move us from Adam I to Adam II, from self- to other-directedness, from mastery to service, and from the vulnerability of the "I" to the humility that "reminds you that you are not the centre of the universe," but rather that "you serve a larger order."
+Those who have humility are open to things greater than themselves while those who lack it are not.
+That is why those who lack it make you feel small while those who have it make you feel enlarged.
+Their humility inspires greatness in others.